 - Jaggery: I have used powdered organic jaggery.
 You can also use brown sugar or regular sugar instead of jaggery.

-- Ghee or oil: Ghee gives a nice flavor, but you can also replace it with coconut oil or any vegetable oil.
+- Ghee or oil: Ghee gives a nice flavor, but you can also replace it with coconut or vegetable oil.

 How to Make Caramel Makhana